kinecosystem/kin-ecosystem-ios-sdk/README.md

 # kin-ecosystem-ios-sdk

-## Disclaimer
-The SDK support 2 predfined enviorments , Production and Playground.<br/>
-You can test the SDK with the Playground enviorment using the test credtials.<br/>
-The production enviorment is runnig on main production blockchain with real earn and spend offers and therfore required a specifc credtials per digital services, please contact us for more details<br/>
-The Playground enviorment SLA of is not guaranteed.<br/>
-Playground transaction are running on Kin playground blockchain transactions are currently and not on main net.<br/>

 ## Intro
 The ecosystem "5 minute SDK" supports rich user experience and seamless blockchain integration. <br/>
 Once the ecosystem SDK is integrated within a digital service, users will be be able to interact with rich earn and spend marketplace experiences, and view their account balance and order history.<br/>
 A stellar wallet and account will be created behind the scenes for the user. <br/>

 ## Installation
 The fastest way to get started with the sdk is with cocoapods (>= 1.4.0).